alanjones2/Alan-Jones-article-code/pyscript-flask/draft.md

 So, is it better or easier to use PyScript than a server based application?
 We are going too compare two similar applications one written in PyScript and the other using Flask, the Python based application framework.

-Is there any advantage to running code in the browser rather than on a server?
-The obvious answer is the one of deployment.
+There is at least one advantage to running code in the browser and that is deployment.
 A browser based app only needs to be copied to a web server and it will just work.
 A server based app, however, may need a little more effort to deploy it to a platform like Heroku, Azure or AWS.
+But once you are used to deploying your server based apps, this doesn't really take much effort.

 The PyScript app yhat I use here has already featured in previous articles, so you can take a look at these to get a more in-depth view of how PyScript works (see Notes, below).

 We'll look at the PyScript app first and then see how we construct something similar using Flask.

 The app itself is fairly simple.
 It displays one of four charts that represent aspects of the weather in London, UK, in the year 2020.
-The charts are Maximum and Minimum monthly temperatures, rainfall and hours of sunshine and they use data from my UK Historical Weather repo on Github.
+The charts are maximum and minimum monthly temperatures, rainfall and hours of sunshine and they use data from my UK Historical Weather repo on Github.

 The user can select a chart from a drop down menu and the new chart will be displayed.
-In neither version of the app is the page refreshed: in the PyScript app a call to Python code reads the data and updates the chart, and in the Flask app, an asynchronous callback is made to the server which responds with the chart data which is used to update the chart.
+In neither version of the app is the page refreshed: in the PyScript app a call to Python code reads the data and updates the chart directly, and in the Flask app, an asynchronous callback is made to the server which responds with the data which is used to update the chart.

 Let's look at the code.